-- 14. Stack Test Initial performance tests shall be conducted on seven (7) of the Caterpillar 3516C-HD emergency diesel engine gen-sets (Ref.
-Nos.
-1 through 34) for NO_X (as NO2) and CO using appropriate EPA reference methods as approved by the Regional Air Compliance Manager of the DEQ's NRO to determine compliance with the emission limits contained in Condition 11. - a.
+- a.
 Emissions testing of each pollutant for each selected emergency diesel engine gen-set shall consist of three (3) one-hour test runs under load.
-The average of the three (3) runs shall be reported as the short-term emission rate for that emergency diesel engine gen-set; - b.
-Testing shall be performed on the exhaust stack of the emergency diesel engine genset to demonstrate compliance with the NO_X and CO emission limits specified in Condition 11.
+The average of the three (3) runs shall be reported as the short-term emission rate for that emergency diesel engine gen-set. - b.
+Testing shall be performed on the emergency diesel engine gen-sets to demonstrate compliance with the controlled and uncontrolled NO_X and CO emission limits specified in Condition 17.
 Testing shall be conducted with the emergency diesel engine gen-set operating at ≥ 90 percent of its rated capacity, unless multiple load band testing is approved by DEQ; - c.
 Recorded emergency diesel engine gen-set operational information shall include, but not be limited to: - i.
 Generator load/kilowatt output. - ii.
-Fuel consumption and fuel sulfur content of the diesel fuel oil. - d.
+Fuel consumption and fuel sulfur content of the diesel fuel oil. - iii.
+NO_X concentration before and after the catalyst. - iv.
+SCR Catalyst bed exhaust temperature. - v.
+Urea solution injection rate. - d.
 Perform testing to demonstrate compliance within 120 days after the integration operational period has commenced.
-The integration operational period is defined as: the period of time beginning with the first time the affected unit is started on-site and ending when the affected unit is fully integrated with the source electrical system.
-If this deadline falls within the ozone season (May 1 through September 30), the facility shall perform testing to demonstrate compliance within 30 days after the end of the ozone season.
+If this deadline falls within the ozone season (May 1 through September 30) the facility shall perform testing to demonstrate compliance within 30 days after the end of the ozone season.
+The permittee may petition the Regional Air Compliance Manager of DEQ's NRO, for exceptions to this requirement, with approvals made on a case-by-case basis.
 Tests shall be conducted and reported and data reduced as set forth in 9VAC5-50-30; - e.
 The details of the tests are to be arranged with the Regional Air Compliance Manager of DEQ's NRO.
-The permittee shall submit the test protocol to the Regional Air Compliance Manager of DEQ's NRO, at least 30 days prior to testing to ensure

-- adequate time for DEQ approval.
+The permittee shall submit the test protocol to the Regional Air Compliance Manager of DEQ's NRO, at least 30 days prior to testing to ensure adequate time for DEQ approval.
 If the test protocol is received by the DEQ with less than 30 days for review and acceptance, DEQ approval may not be issued in a timely manner to allow for testing to take place according to the permittee's schedule; - f.
-Should conditions occur which would require rescheduling the testing, the permittee shall notify the Regional Air Compliance Manager of DEQ's NRO, in writing, within seven (7) days of the scheduled test date or as soon as the rescheduling is deemed necessary; and - g.
+Should conditions occur which would require rescheduling the testing, the permittee shall notify the Regional Air Compliance Manager of DEQ's NRO, in writing, within seven (7) days of the scheduled test date or as soon as the rescheduling is deemed necessary; and g.
 Two (2) copies (one (1) paper copy and one (1) electronic copy) of the test results shall be submitted to the Regional Air Compliance Manager, DEQ's NRO within 60 days after test completion and shall conform to the test report format enclosed with this permit.